Cheung Chau Mini Great Wall: Trail

-The route provides some stunning precedence points for people to admire the South China Sea as well as up close and personal views of strangely shaped rocks peppering the trail.
+The route provides some observation points for people to overlook the South China Sea as well as up close and personal views of strangely shaped rocks peppering the trail.
 The locals have given some of the rock formations descriptive names.

 Rocks

 There are 16 famous special-shaped rocks along the path.
 All of these rocks are granite and are weathered into different shapes.
 The rocks got their names with regard to their appearances.
 Most of the rocks went through honeycomb weathering, block disintegration and granular disintegration.